ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Q- How do the gross total income and the taxable income differ from each other?

-Gross total income refers to the total of income computed under the five heads of income.
+Gross total income refers to the total income computed under the five heads of income.
 Taxable income is obtained after deducting various deductions under Chapter VI A from gross total income.

 Q- Is a surcharge calculated on total income or on taxable income?